Air UK Leisure: History

 A Boeing 737-200 of Air UK Leisure at Faro Airport in 1989.

-An Air UK Leisure Boeing 737-400 takes off from Faro Airport in 1995.
-This aircraft (9M-MQL) was leased from Malaysia Airlines.

-In June 1987 Air UK announced that it would start a new charter airline based at London Stansted Airport which would start operating in 1988 with two leased Boeing 737-200 aircraft.
-The company Air UK (Leisure) Limited was formed in 1987 with Air UK providing 30% of the £2.5 million capital, B&C Holding (the parent company of Air UK) 30% with the rest from the travel group Viking International.
+In June 1987 Air UK announced that it would start a new charter airline based at London Stansted Airport which would start operating before 1988 high season with two leased Boeing 737-200 aircraft.
+The company Air UK (Leisure) Ltd.June was formed in June 1987 with Air UK providing 30% of the £2.5 million capital, B&C Holding (the parent company of Air UK) 30% with the rest from the travel group Viking International.

 The airline started operations in 1988 with two leased Boeing 737-200 aircraft and placed orders for four new Boeing 737-400s from a leasing company for delivery in October 1988.
 The first flight was from London Stansted Airport to Faro Airport in Portugal.

 The airline became the first operator of the Boeing 737-400 in Europe when the first aircraft was delivered on 14 October 1988.

 The airline went on to operate seven Boeing 737-400s on both charter and scheduled services and to base aircraft at Manchester and Gatwick Airport as well as Stansted.

 In 1993 the airline introduced two leased Boeing 767-300 aircraft on behalf of British holiday tour operator Unijet.